 For further information please contact reception.

-- GPR Registration Form: To be completed in full and signed.
+- General Practice Registration Form: To be completed in full.
 We request proof of identity for all new patients registering.
 This can be in the form of a photo driving licence, passport, bus pass etc. Parent's identification is adequate when registering children aged under 16.
-Download the GPR Registration form, or a copy is available from reception.

-Until you are fully registered with the practice, you will remain registered with your previous GP.
+- Until you are fully registered with the practice, you will remain registered with your current GP Practice.

 New Patient Registration

-All new patients are invited to attend new patient registration with the practice nurse / doctor as part of our registration process.
+All new patients are required to attend new patient registration with the practice nurse or doctor before registration can be confirmed.

 There are laid down guidelines for patients from overseas which vary depending on the country of origin.
 Additional / Other documentation may be required in these circumstances - the Practice Manager or Reception Staff can advise.